Graduate and Professional Students

 - Registered for courses for the Autumn Quarter prior to leaving for the summer internship.

-- Provide verification of continued domicile in Washington such lease, storage of personal items, etc.
+- Provide verification of continued domicile in Washington such signing a lease prior to leaving, storage of personal items, etc.

 - Maintain all Washington legal ties and financial independence.
 Please reference Residency Requirements.